-Students can earn between five to eight credit hours, and while the internship is an unpaid position, the Truman Library internship offers a five-hour (in-state) tuition scholarship.
-The scholarship is made possible by Fred and Ethel Schwengel, who graduated from Truman State University in the 1930s and wanted to support students who share their passion for history.
+This is an eight-week, 40-hour-a-week unpaid internship, coinciding with the University’s eight-week summer session.
+Students earn nine credit hours.
+The internship comes with a tuition scholarship, thanks to the generosity of Fred and Ethel Schwengel, who graduated from Truman State University in the 1930s and established an endowment to support students who share their passion for history.

-Students can pursue experience in the area that matches their interests with internship opportunities at the Museum and Library that may include:
+After being selected, the interns can pursue experience in the area that matches their interests.
+Internship opportunities at the Library and Museum include:

 - educational programming